Professional Scholarships

 • Jarrod Williams, Dayton Performing Arts Alliance

-Young Professionals Scholarships
+Young Professional Scholarships

 The AFP Young Professional Scholarship supports those who are newer to a career in the development field.
 Five YP membership scholarships will be awarded to individuals who are looking to further their professional development, gain knowledge and take part in all that AFP has to offer to its members.